-4. Completing and Submitting the Financial Invoice (Form BSCC 201)
+4. Submitting the Financial Invoice

-Detailed instructions for completing and submitting the financial invoice (Form BSCC 201) are located on the INSTRUCTIONS worksheet in the Excel workbook.
-It is helpful to print the instructions for reference before working in the invoice tab.
+Detailed instructions for completing and submitting the financial invoice (BSCC Form 201) are located on the INSTRUCTIONS worksheet in the invoice workbook.
+Note: It is helpful to print the instruction page for reference before working in the invoice.